nf-core/pacvar/docs/output.md

 </details>

+[Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) determines the effect of variants (SNVs, small indels, SVs, and CNVs) on genes, transcripts, and protein sequences, as well as regulatory regions.
+In this pipeline, we use `ensembl-vep` for all types of variant calls.

 VEP is configured to run in **offline mode** using or local cache to ensure high performance and genomic version consistency.
-The local cache is either staged from S3 bucket (s3://annotation-cache/vep_cache/) or provided by the user as a local directory.
+The local cache is either staged from S3 bucket (s3://annotation-cache/vep_cache/), downloaded using `ENSEMBLVEP_DOWNLAOD` module, or provided by the user as a local directory.

 **Key Annotations Provided:**

 - **Consequence:** The sequence ontology term for the variant effect (e.g., `stop_gained`, `missense_variant`).
 - **Impact:** The predicted functional severity (HIGH, MODERATE, LOW, or MODIFIER).
-- **Gene/Transcript:** The Ensembl stable IDs for affected genomic features.
+- **Gene/Transcript/Feature:** The Ensembl stable IDs for affected genomic features.
+- **BIOTYPE:** The classification of the transcript or regulatory feature (e.g., protein_coding).
+- **SYMBOL:** The standardized gene symbol (e.g., BRCA2).
+- **EXON:** The exon number affected by the variant.
+- **SIFT/PolyPhen:** Computational predictions of whether an amino acid substitution affects protein structure or function (reported as both a qualitative rating and a numerical score).
+- **Protein_position:** The relative position of the affected amino acid within the protein sequence.
+- **CLIN_SIG:** ClinVar Significance based on NCBI ClinVar (e.g., `pathogenic`, `benign`, `uncertain_significance`).
 - **HGVSc/HGVSp:** Standardized nomenclature for the variant at the coding and protein levels.

 ### MultiQC